ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 2. Note that static routes are not persistent across reboots on ESXi 5.0 and earlier.
 To ensure that any added static routes are persistent, these commands need to be added to the local.sh file on each host, located in the /etc/rc.local.d/ directory.
 To do this, open the local.sh file using the visual editor and add the command above to be executed above the line exit 0.
    - Make note of the IP address as it can be used for mounting the volume in the next step.
    - This process needs to be done for each NFS volume you plan to mount to your ESXi host.
-   - Here is the link to a VMware KB article [Configuring static routes for VMkernel ports on an ESXi host](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2001426).
+   - Here is the link to a VMware KB article: [Configuring static routes for VMkernel ports on an ESXi host](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2001426){:new_window}.

 ##  Mount File Storage Volume(s) on the ESXi hosts